For Property Owners

 PaintWorks?
 What's that?

-When able, our Special Service Area funds murals to improve the vibrancy and aesthetic appeal of our community.
-PaintWorks combines SSA dollars with crowdsourced donations to make it all happen.
+The Lincoln Square Neighborhood Improvement Program (SSA #21) funds public murals to improve the vibrancy and aesthetic appeal of our community.
+PaintWorks uses both tax dollars and crowdfunded donations to make it happen.
 Here’s how it works:

-- The SSA Commission chooses sites for a maximum of two murals per year, the first in Late Spring/Early Summer, and the second in Late Summer/Early Fall.
+- Our Commission chooses sites for a maximum of two murals per year

-- RFPs are sent out to Artists, who are matched with approved project sites.
+- RFPs are sent to Artists, and submitted proposals are reviewed by the Commission

-- Fundraising concludes after about one month.
-If a project reaches its goal, the Artist begins their work.
-If it does not, both Artist and Host must reapply.
+- If we reach our goal, the Artist gets to work.
+If not, both Artist and Host must reapply.

 - Murals encourage people to walk around the community, bringing them into local businesses.